graphic says how to enable fractional scaling in fedora by omg linux

 Fedora 38: 100% scale

-Well, like Fedora, Ubuntu also uses GNOME and Wayland and has fractional scaling values (including 125% and 150%) available.
+Like Fedora, Ubuntu uses GNOME Shell and Wayland and has a toggle to enable fractional scaling (including 125% and 150%) out-of-the-box.
 These interim values provide a properly proportioned experience on higher-resolution displays.

-Fedora (or rather upstream GNOME) does not enable fractional scaling by default but we can enable fractional scaling (in Fedora 35 and above) through the command-line.
+Fedora (or rather upstream GNOME) does not enable fractional scaling by default.

 Unlock Fractional Scaling in Fedora

-Open a new Terminal window and enter this command:
+Open a new Terminal window and enter this command carefully.
+It enables the ‘experimental’ feature for ‘scale-monitor-framebuffer’ – aka fractional scaling:

 gsettings set org.gnome.mutter experimental-features "['scale-monitor-framebuffer']"